 By responding to sunlight and weather, dynamic glass can reduce a building’s energy load for heating, cooling, and lighting.
 More effective windows lower emissions.

-Dynamic or “Smart” glass is an up-and-coming solution with a current adoption of only 0.5 percent of commercial building space in the high-income countries.
-We assume that growth will occur primarily in the commercial sector in high-income countries which already see high adoptions of static high-performance glass.
-We assume that dynamic glass can reach 30–50 percent of commercial building space in the high-income by 2050.
-The potential climate-weighted energy efficiency from cooling is estimated at 9 percent and lighting at 9 percent.
+Dynamic or “smart,” glass has an adoption rate of 0.5 percent of commercial building space in high-income countries.
+We assume that growth will occur primarily in the commercial sector in high-income countries that already see high adoption of static high-performance glass.
+We assume that dynamic glass can reach 30–50 percent of commercial building space in high-income countries by 2050.
+We estimate the potential energy efficiency at 9 percent for both cooling and lighting across climate zones.
 Both will vary depending on local climate and building location and orientation.
-Adopting dynamic glass can result in 0.3-0.5 gigatons of emissions reductions from decreased energy use.
-The additional financial cost is $69-103 billion, yielding lifetime operating savings of $99-165 billion.
+Adopting dynamic glass can reduce emissions 0.34–0.54 gigatons.
+The additional financial cost is US$57.79–83.80 billion, yielding net lifetime operating savings of US$113.84–189.62 billion.

 Dynamic glass changes its opacity to reduce or increase the amount of light and heat allowed to pass through.
 This technology replaces high-performance static glass, which is already prevalent in commercial buildings in Organisation for Economic Cooperation and Development (OECD) countries.